YINI-lang/YINI-spec/YINI-Specification.md

 - Added table of all "Unicode Whitespace Characters" in <Unicode-WS>.
 - Added support for Triple-quoted strings with the prefix `C`, which interprets escape codes.
 Additionally, they can optionally be prefixed with `R` but this is not required since they are Raw by default.
 - Added "`base`"  as an alternative name for the implicit root section, in addition to the previously suggested "`root`".
+- Changed policy in 13.1, "Fallback Rules" to keep invalid key names or section headers as-is.
+- Added note about optional "Abort Sensitivity Levels" in parsing.

 v1.0.0 Beta 6, 2025-05-20